Firefds/FirefdsKit/README.md

 ## Attention
 This was built and tested on the Samsung Galaxy S8 G950F (Exynos) varient.
 Confirmed working on:
-- Galaxy S8
-- Galaxy S8+
-- Galaxy Note 8
-- Galaxy S9
-- Galaxy Note 9
-- Galaxy S10
-- Galaxy S10+
-- Galaxy Tab S4

-For Galaxy S9 and above which use encrypted CSC files - I have disabled a few CSC features because I can't test thier implementation.

 EdXposed is still very much a WIP and is still in beta.
 **THERE COULD BE BUGS/CRASHES/BOOTLOOPS**, but it's pretty stable.
 I've been working with both solohsu and C3C0 on testing EdXposed on Samsung devices.

-## Major Update

-In the Q version of FirefdsKit, I have updates the project in the following aspects:
-1. Moved project from Eclipse to Android Studio
-2. Updated compile SDK version to use latest SDK (29)
-3. Updated dependencies to use online sources
-4. Switched from Chainfire's SU library to topjohnwu's (Magisk) SU library

 ## Installation

 To install this module you need the following apps and modules installed on your device:
-1. Magisk v18.1 and above - https://github.com/topjohnwu/Magisk/releases
+1. Magisk latest Canary build v20.4 and above - https://github.com/topjohnwu/magisk_files/tree/canary
-2. Magisk Manager v7.0.0 and above - https://github.com/topjohnwu/Magisk/releases
+2. Magisk Manager v7.5.1 and above - https://github.com/topjohnwu/Magisk/releases
-3. Riru Magisk module v16.0 and above - https://github.com/RikkaApps/Riru/releases
+3. Riru Magisk module v19.6 and above - https://github.com/RikkaApps/Riru/releases
-4. EdXposed Magisk module v0.3.0.0_beta2 and above - https://github.com/ElderDrivers/EdXposed/releases
+4. EdXposed Magisk module v0.4.6.0_beta and above - https://github.com/ElderDrivers/EdXposed/releases
-5. EdXposed Installer v2.2.1 and above - https://github.com/solohsu/XposedInstaller/releases
+5. EdXposed Manager v4.5.4 and above - https://github.com/ElderDrivers/EdXposedManager/releases

 ## Known Issues

 - Some features are removed on purpose.
 Since GravityBox has been working on Samsung Oreo devices without much issues, I only implemented features that need special Samsung coding.
 You can check [GravityBox for Q](https://forum.xda-developers.com/xposed/modules/app-gravitybox-v9-0-0-beta-1-android-9-t3908768) for additional features.
-- It could take some time to popup the root request, just wait a few minutes until it pops up, usually not much after the xposed installer recognized the module.

 ## External Libraries